What to do to get registered

-For nCommand Plus, the more common use-case will likely be "Low-volume mixed".
+Some common use-cases will likely be "Low-volume mixed" if your customer is sending a limited number of messages per day.
 When choosing this, select the types of content you might be sending, like "Customer Care" or perhaps "Marketing".
-Many of the other types are more common for automated systems (2FA, Account Notifications, etc) vs how you would send messages in nCommand Plus where you must type in your message one-by-one to each destination, though you can obviously choose to send the message to more than one number.
-Again, keep in mind the expected content of your customer's messages will help determine the use case category to choose.
+Many of the other types are more common for automated systems where you might be using APIs to send messages, like 2FA, Account Notifications, etc. Again, keep in mind the expected content of your customer's messages will help determine the use case category to choose.

-For "Campaign Content and Attributes", most of these will likely not apply to your manually entered messages except for "Embedded Link" and "Embedded Phone Number".
+For "Campaign Content and Attributes", you must select Opt-In and Opt-Out.
+Pay particular attention to "Embedded Link" and "Embedded Phone Number".
 If you commonly add a link or phone number to messages, Section 8.12.2 and Section 8.12.3 should be read and understood as these can easily trigger a review of your messaging campaign if you don't follow the recommendations.

 Always check No on Number Pooling.
 Number pooling is a lengthy process for requests for over 49 numbers for a campaign, and usually incurs a $5,000 fee for the review process.

 You can list up to 49 TNs for use with a campaign.
 Over 49 TNs incurs a very high fee in order for TCR and the mobile carriers to evaluate why you need more than that for a "campaign".
-When choosing these TNs, make sure the users of those TNs really do need to send messages externally.
-In many cases, users may only need to message within your organization and do not need to be listed as part of the campaign.
-This will help conserve the list of TNs so your customer can stay in that 49 TN range.
+This is referred to as Number Pooling.
+When choosing these TNs, be very selective about which numbers you message from.
+The carriers are also considering rules on how quickly a number can be switched from one campaign to another as well.

-The Campaign Description should be something about how your customer is using messaging, and some sample messages they might send are required to help TCR in evaluating the use-case and content.
+The Campaign Description should be something about how your customer is using messaging, and some sample message content they might send are required to help TCR in evaluating the use-case and content.